Musculoskeletal Radiology Fellowship

 - Radiology Grand Rounds once a month with prestigious visiting and local professors, offering the opportunity to meet and learn from leading national authorities on a wide variety of topics.

 MSK Radiology Research

 MSK Radiology research interests are in line with the core values of the Department of Radiology, namely intellectual vibrancy and technological innovation.
 The fellows are encouraged to participate in ongoing research projects or initiate new projects under supervision of the MSK faculty.
 Ancillary services such as research MRI technologists, research physician assistants, nurses, as well as support for IRB submissions, illustrations, and biostatistics are available through the Department of Radiology.

 Fellows are expected to have completed one scientific manuscript for publication in a peer-reviewed indexed journal by the end of the year.

 Call Duty for Musculoskeletal Radiology Fellows

-Fellows take once in three weeks, a week of home call in support of in-house resident call at Parkland and UT hospitals.
+Once in three weeks, fellows take a week of home call in support of in-house resident call at Parkland and UT hospitals.
 MSK radiology faculty is available as backup for the on-call fellows.